-2021 is going to be another year of flexibility.
-Here are some of the Plan B’s that became some pretty cool Plan A’s this past year.
+2021 was another year of flexibility.
+Here are some Pandemic Plan B’s that became some pretty cool Plan A’s.
 Food for thought.

 M&A: Big Traditional Wedding to Adventure Elopement, with a Family Send-off

 Original plan: 150+ guests, M to arrive via canoe to her wedding on Comox Spit.
 But when Co-vid hit, the couple had no idea how to trim the guest list down; they didn’t want to offend anyone.
 Photographer Karen McKinnon wisely suggested a solo adventure…something they have never done before…something unforgettable…like getting married on a mountaintop.
 Something that allowed them to focus on their love for each other (cause that’s what getting married is all about…:) And perfect for a couple so very much in love.

 We did a handfasting, blending the 2 cultures: Scottish and Aboriginal.
 They got to appreciate what they love most about each other.
 And play on this ledge a mile up from sea level.
 When we arrived back, some of their closest family members were at the helipad cheering and waving as we touched down.
 Unforgettable?
 Absolutely.